MieszkoGulinski/mieszkogulinski.github.io/src/keeping-the-blog-minimal.md

 ## Scripts

 A significant port of bloat [comes from various analytics scripts](https://linustechtips.com/main/topic/931387-gdpr-brings-massive-speed-improvement-to-websites/).
 Huge amount of various tracking scripts will make your page sluggish, and will scare off your users.
-Use them really, really sparingly.
+Use them really, really sparingly, if at all.

 ## Small CSS